AnasMhaish/anasmhaish/README.md

 <h1 align="center"> 👋 Hi, I'm Anas! </h1>

 <!-- - 🦊 I'm working at -->
-- 🏡 Based in Istanbul, Turkey
+- 🏡 Based in Istanbul, Turkey.

-- 🌱 I’m currently learning about **Microservices, and Leadership**
+- 🌱 I’m currently learning about **Microservices, and Leadership**.

 <!-- - 💬 Ask me about ** -->

 <!-- - 🖋️ From time to time I blog at https://ammar.codes/ -->

-- 📄 More work related details on LinkedIn [https://www.linkedin.com/in/anasmhaish/](https://www.linkedin.com/in/anasmhaish/)
+- 📄 More work-related details on LinkedIn [https://www.linkedin.com/in/anasmhaish/](https://www.linkedin.com/in/anasmhaish/).

+- 🧑‍🎓 I hold a Master of Science degree from Istanbul Technical University (İTÜ).

-- 🤾‍♂️ Hobbies: 🎾Tennis, 🏓Ping pong, ♟️Chess
+- 🤾‍♂️ Hobbies: 🎾Tennis, 🏓Ping pong, ♟️Chess.
 ---

 💠<b> Keeping Sharp </b>